bccomputerscience/COMPB11/homework/Homework5-A.md

 Write a program called homework5.java

 Exercise E6.5 on page 295.
 Complete the program that is on page 272 of your text book.
-Work through the promblem 'How to 6.1' and continue it through completeion.
+Work through the promblem 'How to 6.1' and continue it through completion.